Home breadcrumb back arrow Back to All Blog

 Three Dates That Are Not the Same Thing

-A software company signs a licensing agreement on June 15.
-The contract says services become effective July 1.
-The IT team begins implementation on July 8.
+A software company signs a licensing agreement on the first of June.
+The contract says services become effective in the middle of June.
+The IT team begins implementation at the start of July.

 Three dates.
 Three distinct meanings.
 And if anyone involved confuses them, things go sideways fast.

-• The execution date is June 15.
+The execution date is the first of June.
 That’s when both parties signed.
 It proves mutual agreement to the terms.
 But signing doesn’t necessarily mean anything is active yet.

-• The effective date is July 1.
+The effective date is the mid-June date the agreement names.
 That’s when the contract’s terms become legally enforceable.
-Payment obligations, SLA requirements, and the 12-month term all start running from this date.
+Payment obligations, SLA requirements, and the contract term all start running from this date.

-• The commencement date is July 8.
+The commencement date is the start of July.
 That’s when the IT team actually starts using the software.
-Performance hasn’t begun yet on July 1, even though the contract is technically active.
+The contract was already enforceable for two weeks before performance began.

-Now what if the vendor starts billing from June 15 instead of July 1?
-That’s two weeks of charges for a service nobody was using yet.
+Now what if the vendor starts billing from the signing date instead of the effective date?
+That’s two extra weeks of charges for a service nobody was using yet.

 The vendor might argue the contract was “active” at signing.
 The buyer will argue obligations don’t start until the effective date.